-National Student Volunteer Week 2022 acknowledges and celebrates student volunteers, and promotes volunteering to students and young people across Australia.
+Each August National Student Volunteer Week acknowledges and celebrates student volunteers, and promotes volunteering to students and young people across Australia.

 We invite all students, education providers, and volunteer involving organisations across the country to participate in National Student Volunteer Week.
-In 2022, all participants will have access to resources to assist with planning and executing volunteering activities as well as promoting volunteer events and campaigns.
+Participants will have access to resources to assist with planning and executing volunteering activities as well as promoting volunteer events and campaigns.

 National Student Volunteer Week gives students the opportunity to lead others in connecting to their community and offering kindness.
 Students are provided with the chance to explore the personal and professional benefits of volunteering, which include valuable work experience, enhanced feelings of self-worth, refinement of values, increased understanding of people, local and global issues, and reduced social isolation.
 NSVW also recognises the significant skills, ideas, enthusiasm, creativity, and time that young people contribute through volunteering.

 There are thousands of ways you can support, encourage and enhance volunteering within your school.
 We have put together a comprehensive list of ideas for you to browse and get inspired, and we are always looking for more.
 If you have an idea we haven’t thought of, share it with us!
 Better yet, share it on your socials and tag us!

 Here are just a few thoughts we’ve had: